Around here, that’s what PMS stands for.

 - Lugged it upstairs.

-- Pulled out everything Sophia can use, put the rest in the Goodwill pile or left it in the bin (wrong season).
+- Pulled out everything my daughter can use, put the rest in the Goodwill pile or left it in the bin (wrong season).

 - Washed, folded and put away all the above mentioned 4T items.